Rule 5101:2-5-26 | Procedures for revocation, denial of initial certification or denial of recertification of a foster home certificate.

 (4) A copy of the JFS 01315 and the certified mail return receipt sent to the applicant or foster caregiver.

-(E) Upon receipt of the JFS 01317 required in paragraph (D) of this rule or notification of the recommendation submitted in paragraph (F) of this rule, ODJFS shall evaluate the evidence and documentation submitted by the agency and take one of the following actions:
+(D) Upon receipt of the notification of the recommendation submitted in paragraph (C) of this rule, ODJFS shall evaluate the evidence and documentation submitted by the agency and take one of the following actions:

 (1) Return the recommendation and evidence to the agency due to insufficient or inappropriate evidence and documentation with a written explanation of the deficiency.